Fodor's Expert Review Hen of the Wood

-Ask Vermont's great chefs where they go for a tremendous meal and Hen of the Wood inevitably tops the list.
-The setting is riveting: a converted 1835 grist mill beside a waterfall.
-Inside the underground level of the mill, a sunken pit formerly housing the grindstone is now filled with tables, thick wood beams, and uneven stone walls dotted with tiny candles that make the ambience decidedly romantic.
-Sophisticated dishes showcase the abundance of local produce, meat, and cheese.
-A typical plate on the daily changing menu may feature goat's milk dumplings, a local farm pork loin, grass-fed rib eye, and a wild Alaskan halibut.
-This is very nearly the perfect Vermont dining experience.
-In the warmer months, beg for a coveted patio table overlooking a dramatic series of falls.
-A second branch of the restaurant is in Burlington.
+Ask Vermont's great chefs where they go for a tremendous meal, and Hen of the Wood inevitably tops the list.
+The setting is riveting: a converted 1835 gristmill beside a waterfall.
+On the mill's underground level, supported by thick wooden beams, the sunken millstone pit holds tables surrounded by uneven stone walls dotted with tiny candles—it's utterly romantic.
+Sophisticated dishes showcase an abundance of local produce, meat, and cheese.
+The daily changing menu might include goat's milk dumplings, local farm pork loin, grass-fed rib eye, or wild Alaskan halibut.
+When it's warm outside, angle for a coveted patio table overlooking a dramatic series of falls.
+The restaurant has a second location in Burlington.

 Waterbury, Vermont 05676, USA